 We believe the holy Trinity, namely, the Father without a principle, the Son, however, a principle from a principle, the Father, but the Holy Spirit with the Son as principle, to be one God throughout all and over all.
 (Against Greek Errors, Book II, Chap 24)

-Such a scheme preserves the relation of principle which in effect puts the Father “on top” of the God head, the originator and principle of all.
+Such a scheme preserves the relation of principle which in effect puts the Father “on top” of the Godhead as the originator and principle of all.
 From all the preceding, the triangle illustration from earlier still seems to fit best.

 Indeed, just as he who pulls the head link of a chain pulls also its middle link, and against the Father, the opposite extremity, so he who blasphemes also against the Spirit, the third person, blasphemes also against the Son, the middle link, and against the Father, the opposite link, the head of the chain of the triune, distinct, unconfused divine order…The Father from himself, as origin of the triune divine order, through the medium of his begotten Son established by a natural property the term of this very order in the third person, the spirated Spirit.